 How Much Downtime Can You Take?

-The first thing to keep in mind is that you’ll probably have different RTOs for each server or application.
-For example, you’ll probably have a different tolerance for downtime for your Exchange server, which everyone needs pretty much all the time, than for some little-used file server.
-It’s important to take these differences into account so your disaster recovery plan can be as efficient and effective as possible.
-In fact, according to a recent study by the Aberdeen Group, one of the factors that predicts a business’s fitness when facing disaster is whether or not the business determines RTO by application.
+The first thing to keep in mind is that you’ll probably have different RTOs for each of your servers or applications.
+For example, your tolerance for downtime for your Exchange server—which, for the most part, everyone needs all the time—should be much lower than for an infrequently-used file server.
+It’s important to take these differences into account so that your disaster recovery plan can be as efficient and effective as possible.

-Also, make sure you involve all the various stakeholders in your business.
-While the financial cost of downtime will probably at the top of your priority list, it’s important to understand how downtime will affect every different aspect of your company before you can make an educated plan.
+Also, make sure you involve all of your business stakeholders in establishing your RTO.
+While the financial cost of downtime will probably be at the top of your priority list, it’s important to understand how downtime will affect every part of your company before you can create a plan that works for everyone.

-Being prepared for a disaster is really all about understanding and adapting to the needs of your IT environment and RTO is a great tool to help you do that.
+Being prepared for a disaster is really all about understanding threats and adapting your IT environment accordingly.
+RTO is a great tool to help you do that.